MyEdMentor

 The conditions that build genuine reflective habit are: repeated experience of the same domain, rapid feedback on outcomes, and an expectation that you will adjust your approach based on what you learned.
 These conditions do not describe a typical degree programme.
 They do describe a well-designed simulation.

-How SPPIN Sim builds reflection and life-long learning
+How MyEdMentor builds reflection and life-long learning

-SPPIN Sim creates the iterative loop that reflective learning requires.
+MyEdMentor creates the iterative loop that reflective learning requires.

 After every round, teams can see exactly what their decisions produced — the KPI movements, the score changes, the comparative performance against other teams.
 The results are not vague ("good effort") but specific and data-driven.
 This is the observation and analysis phase of the reflective loop, completed automatically by the structure of the simulation.